UAOR: Uncertainty-aware Observation Reinjection for Vision-Language-Action Models: Introduction

 To achieve performance gains, many efforts~\citep{Tracevla,3D-CAVLA,Evo-0,AimBot} have explored interventions at the input level, such as augmenting observations with additional observation priors.
 TraceVLA ~\citep{Tracevla} introduces visual trace prompting and fine-tunes on 150K robot manipulation trajectories with visual traces.
 SpatialVLA ~\citep{SpatialVLA} utilizes Ego3D Position Encoding to inject 3D information into the input observations of the visual-language-action model.
 While effective, such methods often rely on additional observation priors (e.g., visual traces, depth maps), auxiliary modules (e.g., depth/point-cloud encoders) and extensive fine-tuning, rendering them resource-intensive and poorly scalable to larger backbones and datasets.
 This naturally raises the question: \textit{Is it possible to boost VLA models in a training-free manner, without requiring supplementary observation cues or auxiliary modules?}

-To answer this, we begin by recognizing that VLA models inherit strong visual perception and scene understanding from their VLM backbones, which are often underutilized in current designs.
-Our key intuition is that after ingesting the observation, the model tends to progressively “\textbf{forget}” during forward inference.
-In other words, observation information, comprising visual input and proprioceptive state (if available) in our setup, fades as network depth increases, akin to human working-memory decay~\citep{Memory, Visual}. \revise{This decay may lead to increased uncertainty: Figure~\ref{fig:uncertainty} reveals an observable rise and sustained high level of uncertainty in the early layers (layers 2-8), a pattern that highly correlates with unfaithful actions~\citep{valle2025evaluating}.
-Consistently, Figure~\ref{fig:attention} shows that in this uncertainty-rising phase the attention from action tokens to observation tokens drops sharply and then remains at a very low level, indicating that the model rarely consults the observation when predicting actions, and empirically supporting our intuition.} Therefore, a natural idea is to reinforce observation information when model exhibits high uncertainty.
-Inspired by findings that FFNs can act as key-value memory~\citep{geva2021transformer, jie2024memory, zou2024look}, we adopt the FFN mechanism to extract key features from observation inputs and reinject them into hidden representations, helping the model maintain clear observation throughout inference.
+To answer this, we observe that VLA models inherit strong perception from their VLM backbones but tend to progressively ``\textbf{forget}'' the observation during forward inference, akin to human working-memory decay~\citep{Memory, Visual}.
+This decay manifests as elevated uncertainty in the early-to-middle layers (Figure~\ref{fig:uncertainty}, layers 2--8), a pattern that correlates with unfaithful actions~\citep{valle2025evaluating}.
+Consistently, in the same layer window the attention from action tokens to observation tokens drops sharply and remains low (Figure~\ref{fig:attention}), indicating that the model rarely consults the observation when predicting actions.
+A natural remedy is to reinforce observation information whenever uncertainty is high.
+Inspired by findings that FFNs can act as key-value memory~\citep{geva2021transformer, jie2024memory, zou2024look}, we adopt the inherent FFN to retrieve key observation features and reinject them into the hidden states.

-Building on these insights, we propose a lightweight and effective training-free module, \textbf{U}ncertainty-\textbf{a}ware \textbf{O}bservation \textbf{R}einjection (\textbf{\textsc{UaOR}}), for VLA models.
+Building on these insights, we propose a lightweight and training-free module, \textbf{U}ncertainty-\textbf{a}ware \textbf{O}bservation \textbf{R}einjection (\textbf{\textsc{UaOR}}), for VLA models.
 It computes layer-wise uncertainty via \textbf{\emph{Action Entropy}}, and reinjects observation features into the FFN of the subsequent layer when the uncertainty exceeds a threshold.
 This blending mechanism reinforces observation information in high-uncertainty regions.
 Extensive experiments in both simulation and real-world environments show that \textsc{UaOR} consistently improves heterogeneous models across diverse manipulation tasks and embodiments, without retraining or architectural changes.
-Real-world robotic experiments further validate its practicality and effectiveness.
 In summary, our main contributions are as follows: